test-kitchen/test-kitchen/docs/content/docs/reference/examples.md

 The driver tries to closely mirror the upstream, as illustrated by [forwarded_port](https://www.vagrantup.com/docs/networking/forwarded_ports) and [private_network](https://www.vagrantup.com/docs/networking/private_network).

-If you would like more information the [kitchen-vagrant](https://github.com/test-kitchen/kitchen-vagrant) github page has more.
+If you would like more information, the [kitchen-vagrant](https://github.com/test-kitchen/kitchen-vagrant) GitHub page has more.

 [hangops-jobbot/.kitchen.yml](https://github.com/rrxtns/hangops-jobbot/blob/master/cookbooks/hangops-jobbot/.kitchen.yml)